 The Vienna Ab initio Simulation Package (VASP) is a computer program for atomic scale materials modelling, e.g. electronic structure calculations and quantum-mechanical molecular dynamics, from first principles.

-VASP 5.4.1 can be activated using the module file:
+VASP 5.4.1 or 5.4.4 can be activated using one of the module load commands below:

 module load VASP/5.4.1-intel-2019b module load VASP/5.4.4-intel-2019b

 Only licensed users of VASP are entitled to use the code; refer to VASP’s website for license details: https://www.vasp.at/registration_form/ .
 Access to VASP on Bessemer is restricted to members of the unix group

 To be added to this group, please contact